 In a little more than a month’s time, I will fly to Lisbon, Portugal for the Toastmasters District 59 Spring Conference.
 It promises to be a fabulous time and I am looking forward to seeing many friends from across Europe.

 The organization for the conference has been superb.
 João De Mendonça and the rest of the Lisbon team have been attending to details for months.
 All indications are that things are right on schedule.
-I’m not surprised.
+Not surprising.

 Last year, I had the pleasure of working with João and Rui Henriques when I spoke at the Effective Communication 2010 conference in Porto, Portugal.
 Not even the travel chaos caused by the eruption of the Eyjafjallajökull volcano in Iceland could stop them from hosting a terrific event.
 It was a pleasure working with such professionals, knowing that I could focus on my presentations and that other matters were well in hand.